-How Do I receive a green card based on marriage to a U.S. Citizen?
+Different ways of handling a green card based on marriage to a U.S. Citizen

 Before you file for a green card based on marriage to a U.S. Citizen you should always speak to a qualified immigration Attorney to make sure you qualify.
 You do not want to make any mistakes in this area as the consequences can be quite severe.
 Many people are removed from the country and denied their green card each year due to not taking the steps to prepare themselves for the process.

 Assuming you qualify you will be filing an adjustment of status packet.
 This includes all of your petitions and also includes your supporting evidence (birth certificates, tax returns, medical exam, divorce decrees etc.) with USCIS.
 Your petitions are filed in Chicago.
 Once your packet has been received you will receive a receipt notice.
 USCIS will let you know about when and where you will be doing your biometrics.
 Once this is done you will be scheduled for your interview.

 What You Should Know Before You Hire An Immigration Lawyer to Help You with the Green Card Process

 You Can Always Represent Yourself.
 USCIS does not require you to hire an Immigration lawyer to process your case.
 You can ALWAYS represent yourself in your case.

 There are those who represent themselves in Immigration cases.
 Sometimes they are successful and sometimes they are not.
 However, if you represent yourself in an immigration case and the case does not go well then there will likely be very serious consequences.
 Depending on the case, the consequence could include DEPORTATION from the United States (otherwise known as removal).